 You can relieve, or prevent, sickness by either matching what your eyes and ears perceive or shutting both systems off entirely.
 If you can, sit towards the front of the Clipper’s first level and watch the horizon.
 This will help make your brain realize you are moving and motion is to be expected.
 Another option is to take a nap.
 Your brain won’t pay attention to your ears as much if you are asleep.

 If you are still worried about being sick, there are several remedies you can try.
-The easiest is over-the-counter medication.
-We sell it for 25 cents onboard and it works by helping the symptoms of motion sickness, rather than the cause.
+The easiest is over-the-counter medication, which is complimentary onboard.
+The medication works by helping the symptoms of motion sickness, rather than the cause.
 Nearly all passengers who’ve tried it said it works; the only side-effect is slight drowsiness for some people.
 If you don’t want to take medication, drink some ginger tea!
 No one knows why it works, but even the Mythbusters agree ginger will help motion sickness.

 So there you have it, now you know what sea-sickness is and how to prevent it.
 Don’t let rougher seas stop you from enjoying a cruise on the Clipper!